Why a Short Sale Requires an Arm's Length Transaction

 - None of the parties will receive any compensation except for the commission paid to the agents.

-Moreover, if anybody tells you that it's alright to sell to a relative, make sure you clarify your relationship with the buyer to the bank before closing.
+Moreover, if anybody tells you that it's alright to sell to a relative in a short sale, make sure you clarify your relationship with the buyer to the bank before closing.